Pame266/myweb/content/talk/example/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /alert %}}

-Slides can be added in a few ways:
+Slides will be added in a few ways:

 - **Create** slides using Academic's [*Slides*](https://sourcethemes.com/academic/docs/managing-content/#create-slides) feature and link using `slides` parameter in the front matter of the talk file
 - **Upload** an existing slide deck to `static/` and link using `url_slides` parameter in the front matter of the talk file
 - **Embed** your slides (e.g. Google Slides) or presentation video on this page using [shortcodes](https://sourcethemes.com/academic/docs/writing-markdown-latex/).

-Further talk details can easily be added to this page using *Markdown* and $\rm \LaTeX$ math code.
+Further talk details will be added to this page using *Markdown* and $\rm \LaTeX$ math code.